Crown Clade - click to expand

 (although they are largely conifer forests).
 Recently, it was just collected

-near Bellingham under Doug fir and red cedar so it is on the west side as well which gave us an ITS1 sequence
+near Bellingham under Doug fir and alder so it is on the west side as well which gave us an ITS1 sequence

 and shows that there are a total of 6 bp differences in ITS from R.